eclipse-tractusx/portal-assets/developer/Technical Documentation/Version Upgrade/portal-upgrade-details.md

 <br>
 <br>

+#### Connectors - CHANGED - 1.6.0

+* REMOVED: removed table connector_client_details
+* REMOVED: column daps_registration_successful

+The DAPS was completly removed from the portal services, hence the connector_client_details table was removed, as well as the daps_registration_successful column from the connector table.

 #### Technical User Profiles - NEW - 1.4.0

 > **_INFO:_** Please note: the technical user profiles will remove the interim solution of technical_user_needed within the service_details table, which was introduced in 1.1.0